ExperiBass/EveShopper/README.md

 # EveShopper

 Welcome to EveShopper, the app for creating a shopping cart for EVE Online!

-Currently it gets items by region, but soon I'll add the ability to:
+# FEATURES

+EveShopper can:
-- [ ] Display the prices of the item in federation space (you will be able to select "Caldari" for example to get all prices in Caldari space) and the description of the item
+- Display the prices of the item in federation space (you can select "Caldari" for example to get all prices in Caldari space)

-- [x] Export your list to the clipboard so you can paste it into EVE
+- Export your list to the clipboard so you can paste it into EVE

-Currently there is no icon for the app, and is Windows-only (since i have no idea if i can build it for macOS without it breaking something).
+It's also useful for miners too, since you can see which stations are buying your ore for the highest price!

 # HOW TO USE